14364703_10154178890978005_6916165930437486738_n.jpg

 About

-Evan Rosenberg is an American artist living and working in Boston, Massachusetts.
-Born and raised in Pittsburgh, Pennsylvania, he completed his undergraduate degree in Chemistry at Washington & Jefferson College, where he took studio classes in drawing and painting and fell in love with an art practice.
-His work utilizing silk as a medium was born out of his scientific research at a biotech start up which utilizes silk to stabilize biologics.
-Intrigued by the possibilities of silk as a material for art, he began exploring its properties and limitations by weaving his own webs into three-dimensional spaces.
+Evan Rosenberg is an American artist based in Boston, Massachusetts.
+Originally from Pittsburgh, Pennsylvania, he earned his undergraduate degree in Chemistry from Washington & Jefferson College, where he also discovered his passion for the arts through studio classes in drawing and painting.
+His artistic practice, which integrates silk as a medium, emerged from his scientific research at a biotech startup focused on using silk to stabilize biologics.
+Fascinated by silk’s potential as an artistic material, Rosenberg began exploring its properties, challenges, and creative possibilities by weaving it into three-dimensional forms.